-We went on vacation this Summer with my parents.
+We went on vacation this Summer with my parents several years ago.
 While we were there, I was looking at an issue of Family Circle that my mom brought with her.
-The issue had a bunch a recipes I wanted to try and this recipe happen to be one of them.
+The issue had a bunch a recipes I wanted to try and this recipe for teriyaki sliders happen to be one of them.
 However, we made it a little bit ago.
 We liked it but for me it was still in need of some more flavor.

-When I went to get my picture off the memory card for my camera in order to post the recipe, it wasn’t there.
+When I first made these, I went to get my picture off the memory card for my camera in order to post the recipe.
+It wasn’t there.
 There were actually several items that I took pictures of that just could not be found on the memory card.
 So, I had to make the sliders again to get a picture.
 This time I made a few alterations and they turned out much better.

-2 teaspoons peeled and coarsely chopped fresh ginger (1-inch piece, I just measured out that stuff in a jar)
+- 2 tsp peeled and coarsely chopped fresh ginger (1-inch piece, I just measured out that stuff in a jar)